UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 :code:`genre`, without any attributes, has been used as a catch-all descriptive element that may or may not hold values from a controlled vocabulary, and that may or may not provide appropriate descriptive information about the resource. :code:`genre[@authority='dct']` has three distinct values: "text", "still image", and "image", that broadly indicate the type of the resource being described.
+This category consists of :code:`typeOfResource` values that are present in :code:`genre` due to the use of the LoC Dublin Core to MODS transform.
+In many remediated collections, these values have already been moved to :code:`typeOfResource`, but there are still many that remain in :code:`genre` that should be addressed for consistency's sake during migration.

 Justification
 ^^^^^^^^^^^^^

+The justification for keeping :code:`genre` values that map to `dcterms:type`, is the same as the justification for keeping :code:`typeOfResource` values generally.
+Values within :code:`typeOfResource` are used for initial faceting in search for both UT's local Digital Collections website and for DPLA's interface.
+As DPLA doesn't display :code:`physicalDescription/form` values, it is important to share this less granular indication of the resource type.

 For values *outside* of the following table, we selected the `edm:hasType` property as it aligns well with the possible overlap between :code:`genre` and :code:`physicalDescription/form`.
 To help prevent duplicating string literals and URIs, the following table suggests a mapping for a limited subset of the union of values in :code:`genre[not(@*)]` and :code:`genre[@authority='dct']`.